Solidarity to achieve stability: Benchmark analysis

-It can be checked that this sharing rule satisfies \textit{solidarity} and then, by our Theorem 1, the rule also induces stability.
-We illustrate this result by showing the existence of a stable partition for a particular specification.
+It can be checked that this rule satisfies \textit{solidarity}.
+Then, by our results, it also guarantees stability.
+We illustrate this by showing the existence of a stable partition for a particular specification.
 Let $N=\{1,2,3,4\}$, $k=10$, and the distribution of endowments be defined as follows:

 Then, $F$ yields the following allocations:

 As a consequence, the coalition formation problem induced by $F$, $\succsim^{F}$, is the following: